Zors AI Logo

 • Franchisors can track disclosure on a per contact basis and the fully signed disclosure is automatically saved to the contact

-Sending the FDD to Prospects
+Send the FDD to Prospect

 Ready to disclose a prospect?
 Once you create and name your template, it is incredibly easy to disclose new prospects.
 You have two options in ZORS:

-Document Management
+E-Sign + Document Management

 • Confidentiality and Non-Disclosure Agreements